String.prototype.replace()

-Summary: in this tutorial, you’ll how to use JavaScript String replace() method to replace a substring in a string with a new one.
+Summary: in this tutorial, you’ll learn how to use the JavaScript String replace() method to return a new string with one or more matches replaced by a new string.

 Introduction to the JavaScript String replace() method